Holistic Human Support Webs – One Community Weekly Progress Update #591

 REACTONAUTS SOFTWARE DEVELOPMENT TEAM

-Dhairya focused on resolving the “Fix Projects find user function” task, demonstrating problem-solving skills by identifying and addressing user discovery issues within the projects section.
+Dhairya furthered the creation of holistic human support webs as she focused on resolving the “Fix Projects find user function” task, demonstrating problem-solving skills by identifying and addressing user discovery issues within the projects section.
 He implemented a sort and search function to optimize user assignment processes, thereby enhancing operational efficiency and user experience.

 Hetvi put her efforts into setting up live server FTP, backing up data, and migrating flow code for data entries.
-She overcame challenges with provider knowledge, ensuring secure setup and migration of custom post type, taxonomy, meta field, and filter codes without functionality impact.
+She did her part in support of holistic human support webs as she overcame challenges with provider knowledge, ensuring secure setup and migration of custom post type, taxonomy, meta field, and filter codes without functionality impact.
 Addressing a warning in functions.php on the staging site, Hetvi proceeded to create options taxonomy for pages across 15 search engines on the live server.

-Peterson fixed a bug on the time log page.
+Peterson did his part to support the creation of holistic human support webs as he fixed a bug on the time log page.
 The issue occurred because the user ID was not being sent to the time log page via the URL, resulting in an error when making requests to retrieve user information and causing the loading indicator to remain indefinitely.
 He resolved the bug by implementing a feature that ensures the user ID is sent through the URL every time the time log page is accessed.

-Vijeth fixed some bugs in the Docker environment but noted that some APIs still need resolution.
+Vijeth fixed some bugs in the Docker environment as part of supporting holistic human support webs, but noted that some APIs still need resolution.
 He tested Docker in the local environment to ensure it worked as expected.
 He implemented Docker in the front-end repository of HGN software, confirmed its functionality, and identified potential future bugs for testing.
 While working on Docker for the front-end repository, he encountered a jwt-decode error that requires fixing before proceeding further.
 Additionally, he addressed an issue related to port conflicts during Docker testing.

-Yash worked on the frontend and backend of the application to make them dynamic, enabling listings to be displayed directly from the database instead of being hardcoded.
-He worked on developing APIs for deleting listings, including the creation of a GraphQL API and its integration with the backend.
-The deletion APIs were then integrated with the frontend, and the application was tested across various viewports and use cases.
-React code was customized to handle re-renders, and routing was enabled to handle redirects.
-Bugs encountered during integration were fixed, and a Listing page was developed where buyers could view prices and add their bids.
+Yash contributed to holistic human support webs by making the application dynamic.
+He enabled database-driven listings, eliminating hardcoding, and developed APIs for deleting listings, including a GraphQL API.
+Yash integrated these APIs with the frontend, customized React code for re-renders, implemented routing for redirects, and tested the app across various viewports and use cases.
+Additionally, he developed a Listing page where buyers could view prices and place bids.
 See the Highest Good Society and Highest Good Network pages for more on how this relates to holistic human support webs.
 See the collage below for the team’s work this week.

 Reactonauts, Highest Good Network, Holistic Human Support Webs, One Community Weekly Progress Update #591, social architecture management, construction processes, production processes, maintenance processes, unit test development, user discovery issues, dashboard enhancement, frontend and backend integration, Docker environment fixes.